redbluegames/unity-lite-fsm/README.md

 # Contributing
 We don't immediately have need for contributions to this repository, as it's as featureful as we'd like.
 Bugfixes, tech debt, and documentation fixes are welcome, but we likely won't change the core API or functionality.

-You can also help out with our [other open source projects](https://github.com/redbluegames), or just support us by checking out the [RedBlueGames website](http://redbluegames.com/) and [blog](http://blog.redbluegames.com/), or following us on [Twitter](https://twitter.com/redbluegames).
+You can also help out with our [other open source projects](https://github.com/redbluegames), or just support us by checking out the [RedBlueGames website](http://redbluegames.com/) and [blog](http://blog.redbluegames.com/) and following us on [Twitter](https://twitter.com/redbluegames).